Turkey agrees with U.S. to pause Syria assault while Kurds withdraw

 Pence added that he had spoken to Trump after the talks and that Trump had expressed his gratitude for the ceasefire accord.
 Washington’s main goal had been to halt the violence, and it had succeeded, Pence said.

-The Turkish assault has created a new humanitarian crisis in Syria with 200,000 civilians taking flight, a security alert over thousands of Islamic State fighters abandoned in Kurdish jails, and a political maelstrom at home for Trump.
+The Turkish assault has created a new humanitarian crisis in Syria with 200,000 civilians taking flight, a security alert over thousands of Islamic State fighters potentially abandoned in Kurdish jails, and a political maelstrom at home for Trump.

 Trump has been accused of abandoning Kurdish-led fighters, Washington’s main partners in the battle to dismantle Islamic State’s self-declared caliphate in Syria, by withdrawing troops from the border as Ankara launched its offensive on Oct.
 9.

-Trump had defended his move on Wednesday as “strategically brilliant”.
-He said he thought Pence and Erdogan would have a successful meeting, but warned of sanctions and tariffs that “will be devastating to Turkey’s economy” otherwise.
+But the U.S. withdrawal also leaves U.S. adversaries Russia and Iran in a far stronger position in Syria.
+The Kurds responded to the announcement of the U.S. withdrawal by effectively switching allegiances and have already invited forces of the Syrian government, backed by Moscow and Tehran, into towns and cities in areas they control.

+There could be friction both along the edges of the new safe zone claimed by Turkey, and within it, in places where government forces have advanced in recent days.

-Additional reporting by Stephanie Nebehay in Geneva, Ellen Francis in Beirut and Susan Heavey in Washington; Editing by Dominic Evans, Mark Heinrich and Peter Graff
+Additional reporting by Ali Kucukgocmen and Jonathan Spicer in Istanbul, Stephanie Nebehay in Geneva, Ellen Francis in Beirut and Susan Heavey in Washington; Writing by Peter Graff; Editing by Dominic Evans, Mark Heinrich and Mike Collett-White